vkuikka/Fractal-explorer/README.md

 # fract_ol
-Hive project for printing fractals.
+Hive fractal explorer project.

-This project needs the mlx library provided by the school to compile.
-It is used to open a window, color pixels in the window and get input from mouse and keyboard.
+~~This project needs the mlx library provided by the school to compile.
+It is used to open a window, color pixels in the window and get input from mouse and keyboard.~~
+Refactored for SDL2: ```brew install sdl2``` and ```make```

-Move the image by dragging with mouse buttons and zoom using scroll wheel.
+Move by clicking and dragging with mouse and zoom using bracket keys.
-Iterations can be increased and decresed with right and left arrows on keyboard.
+Iterations can be increased and decresed with minus and equals keys.
-Colors can be changed with up and down arrows.
+Colors can be changed with comma and period keys. (broken after sdl2 refactor)

 examples: